RSS

 For you’re my only friend.

 I looked at my round handwriting on the paper and the world clicked.
-I knew then that THAT was what I wanted to do for the rest of my life.
+I knew then that putting words on paper was what I wanted to do for the rest of my life.
+You know…like a fallback if the whole acting thing didn’t pan out.

-I haven’t done any acting since high school — but I am still a huge fan of my exceptionally talented friends and former classmates, like Patrick Kramer (who can be found acting and directing at the Boiler Room (www.boilerroomtheatre.com) and Paul Pierro (http://www.imdb.com/name/nm1123920/).
-There’s also that fantastic low-budget horror flick Blood Oath (www.myspace.com/albatrossfilms) that I helped produce…and a few others I’ve helped out on…
+I haven’t done any acting since high school — but I am still a huge fan of my exceptionally talented friends and former classmates.
+There’s also that fantastic low-budget horror flick Blood Oath that I helped produce…and a few others I’ve helped out on…

 *What was it like to work at Ingram Book Company?
 What does a “book buyer” do?